 Barnes Creative Studios (BCS) has developed a solution to make ADA compliant virtual tours.
 ADA (The Americans with Disabilities Act) compliance means making your service or product accessible to people with disabilities and it was amended to include websites in 2008.
 Hotels are increasingly aware that non-compliant websites make them potentially liable for lawsuits and fines, and many have implemented standards to comply.

 Up until now, there was not a streamlined solution to make virtual tours compliant.
 BCS has created a solution.
-Introducing an embedded player which not only provides AA compliant virtual tours, but also can be used for older virtual tours you already have in your catalog.
+Introducing an embedded player which not only provides WCAG 2.1 AA compliant virtual tours, but also can be used for older virtual tours you already have in your catalog.
 Also, as an added bonus your search engine optimization will be amplified.
 If you would like to take a deep dive on ADA Compliancy check out this video series on ADA compliant virtual tours.
-In addition, we also have video accessibility services for YouTube video.

 The list of lawsuits from the ADA.GOV website is staggering.